Judgments and orders

 Judgments and orders must show the date on which they were made and must be sealed by the court.
 Other requirements are dependent upon the type of judgment or order and the court in which it is made.

 Judgments can be given at the hearing or may be reserved to a later date.
 A reserved judgment is circulated to the parties on a confidential basis two days before it is handed down.
 This provides time, for example, to try and agree any consequential orders with the other parties.
+For further information about the purpose of reserving a judgment and concerns that may arise as a result, see Practice Notes: Reserved judgments—purpose and restrictions and Draft judgments—concerns over confidentiality and redactions.

-For a precedent final order, see: Order.
+For a Precedent final order, see: Order.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.